DIRECTOR: GALINA HALE, UNIVERSITY OF CALIFORNIA, SANTA CRUZ

 Neeltje Van Horen, Bank of England (Term 2016-2020)

-- The 2019 annual meeting of the IFM program is sponsored by the Bank of Mexico and the Financial Stability and Development (FSD) Network of the Inter-American Development Bank (IDB).
-It will focus on all aspects and issues related to the effect of monetary policy normalization on emerging market economies (EMEs).
-An ideal mix of papers will include both theoretical and empirical work.
+The 2019 Annual Meeting of CEBRA’s IFM Program, sponsored by the Bank of Mexico and the Financial Stability and Development (FSD) Network of the Inter-American Development Bank (IDB).